straz/pas/pubs/searchsecurity/art-of-budgeting-p2.md

 To secure the crumbling footings supporting your software shantytown requires funding that should not be peddled as "information security" but as "independently verifiable software engineering."
 Your principal effort should be to instill into your software sources the fear that their transgressions will be always noted and never forgotten.
 Your executive management should see you as the supreme Auditor that safeguards their shareholders' interests and not as just another short-tenure techie who speaks incomprehensiblese.

 When it comes to budgets, you should realize that management rarely debates well thought out money requests from the Comptroller and the Auditor (or Inspector General).
 The designation for such classes of people is that they are "fiduciaries."
 Well, it will ease your budget-period pains if you can clothe your information security budget requests into such packaging.

 For another installment of budget survival instructions, please tune in next month.
 December is hacker-month because kids are on vacation and nobody talks budget X-mas time!

-To read the preceding article, click here.
+To read the preceding article, click [here](art-of-budgeting-p1.html).

-### About the author:
+> About the author:
+>

-Paul A. Strassmann (paul@strassmann.com) services as the chief information systems executive started in 1957.
-Since his "retirement" in 1993, he has continued engagements in matters related to information security.
+> Paul A. Strassmann (paul@strassmann.com)'s services
+> as the chief information systems executive started in 1957.
+Since
+> his "retirement" in 1993, he has continued engagements in matters
+> related to information security.